 3. g sin 4. (g – a) sin

-A man of mass m stands on a crate of mass M. He pulls on a light rope passing over a smooth light pulley.
+A man of mass m stands on a crate of mass M. He pulls on a light rope, passing over a smooth light pulley.
 The other end of the rope is attached to the crate.
-For the system to be is equilibrium, the force exerted by the man on the rope is-
+For the system to be in equilibrium, the force exerted by the man on the rope will be:

 Two masses M and m are connected by the arrangement shown in figure.
 What is the downward acceleration of mass M ?